Cursor

 Design Challenge

-How might I make healthy and organic food more accessible, convenient and secure for busy university students living outside of immediate family or secondary support systems?
+How might I make healthy and organic food more accessible, convenient and secure for busy university students living outside of immediate family support systems?

 And the solution?